Skip to main content

 Doctoral Supervision & Postdoctoral Mentorship

 I would be pleased to hear from potential PhD students proposing to work in the modernist period (c.1890-1945), or on modernist-influenced mid-century and contemporary literature.
 Projects tackling the body, the senses, or mountain- and polar-related writing are particularly welcome.
-I mentor colleagues holding Leverhulme Early Career Fellowships, most recently Dr Noreen Masud, and soon Dr Anna Saroldi.
+I mentor colleagues holding Leverhulme Early Career Fellowships, recently Dr Noreen Masud, and now Dr Anna Saroldi.

 Current PhD Students: